Protofall/Crayon-Game-Framework/README.md

 ### Random notes

 Force vid_set_mode(DM_640x480_VGA, PM_RGB565); for VGA mode...I think RGB888 might not be compatible with the pvr system (Only RGB565)

-Sprite mode might only be able to reliably do a maximum dimension of 256 by 256 textures.
-Any larger could cause "Jitter" effects due to 16-bit UV inaccuracy

 ### Useful for identifying colour count